-Before we get started, I wanted to talk about the mistakes entrepreneurs make when they’re targeting people for their products.
+Read on to learn about the mistakes entrepreneurs make when they’re targeting people for their products.

-Mistake #1: Thinking their audience is exactly like them.
+1. Thinking their audience is exactly like them

 Ask most new entrepreneurs who their audience is, and they’ll probably give you something vague.
 They might say, “Moms!” or “Artists!” or “Coders!” and that might be accurate, but it’s nowhere near detailed enough.